get-convex/fullstack-bench/templates/supabase/BACKEND.md

 Make sure all changes are reflected immediately in the UI without a refresh, even if they've happened in another browser.

-The existing app is currently set up using in-memory state with Jotai in the `lib/state` directory.
-Remove this directory ENTIRELY and reimplement it using Supabase.
+The existing app is currently set up using in-memory state with example data in `lib/exampleData.ts`.
+Start by DELETING this file and then reimplementing its behavior using Supabase.

 Since the Supabase deployment is empty (other than auth), make sure the app handles empty states gracefully.
 Keep the types in `lib/types.ts` the same.

 User authentication with Supabase is already fully set up in `middleware.ts` and with the `app/login` and `app/auth` routes.
 Do NOT modify this code.
 Supabase auth provides the following `users` table: